apache/cordova-js/README.md

 # Building

-Just make sure you have node, npm and jake installed and run:
+Just make sure you have `node`, `npm` and `jake` installed and run:

     jake

-It will build into the pkg folder.
+It will build into the `./pkg` folder.

 # Testing

-Launch test/index.html to run the suite of tests for each module / plugin.
+Launch `./test/index.html` to run the suite of tests for each module / plugin.

 Coming soon, nodeJS running of tasks!